JHS Pedals Muffuletta Fuzz

 Description

-This is a real tasty distortion.
-A solid distortion and fuzz that stands out amongst other Guitar Pedals on the menu.
-JHS Pedals make great Guitar Pedals, so If you like distortion, then a JHS Pedals Muffuletta Fuzz is the perfect distortion to order in.
+This tasty Distortion number is delivered to your pedal board.
+A tasty Distortion and Fuzz that stands out amongst other Distortion Pedals on the menu.
+JHS Pedals make great Distortion Pedals, so If you like Distortion and Fuzz, then a JHS Pedals Muffuletta Fuzz is the perfect Distortion to order in.
 The JHS Muffuletta Fuzz Pedal is a tribute to the legend and story of one of the greatest pedals ever invented.
 It delivers a myriad of legendary fuzz tones so you no longer need to choose between your favourites.
 Encased within a sturdy exterior this unique and hard-wearing pedal not only offers you a world of sonic options but is also fully equipped to survive all the trials of life with a regularly performing musician.
 In 1967 the legendary Mike Matthews started experimenting with circuits for the electric guitar and by early 1969 he had created a circuit that has become one of the most legendary collected and mythical pedals in the history of guitar effects.
 With 30+ versions made throughout its almost half a century lifetime the Big Muff Distortion/Fuzz has personally pioneered the sounds of some of the biggest bands and musical movements in history.

 Brand